 By partnering with multiple partners to create a customer-centric ecosystem, insurers will develop a holistic presence in the daily lives of their customers.
 This will shift their relationship with customers from being an isolated bubble to being a life partner in almost every aspect of their life.

 Nothing frustrates customers more than not getting the service or answers they need, when they need it.
 This is why communication is a critical component of any customer-centric experience.

 Seamless communication is not restricted to customer service.
 It also includes how easy it is for customers to find the information they need from your communication channels, such as your website, social media, or app.

 Even if you had the best array of customized product offers, if your customers have to sift through pages of documents to understand the basics of what they’re getting, then this isn’t a great experience.

 Unsatisfactory communication can even break a customer’s trust.
 For example, a contract may have so much fine print that it makes it difficult for customers to make a successful claim.
 According to Sanfoka Insurance Brokers, “claims repudiation [is] reported to be the source of the majority of customer complaints in the insurance industry.”

 Thus, communication that gives customers false assumptions about being able to make a claim will quickly break their trust.

-#6 Customer Centricity is a Key Driver of Insurer’s Growth
+#6 Customer centricity is a key driver of growth

 If we had to summarise one sentence that pulls together all the different ways a customer-centric approach can benefit insurers, it’s this: customer centricity will drive business growth.